Troll-Cave/deployer/overview/README.md

 wide permissions.
 This is intended for enterprise wide access.
 Likely this will be a key/value in the database to allow team's to modify it directly in case of cluster problems.

+## Database

+Running the database locally should be relatively easy.
+If you have  docker installed you can use the `stack.yml` to start it up.
+Simply run `docker compose -f stack.yml up` in the overview directory.
+Running the migrations should be from the same location (after you have added `flyway` to your `PATH`) `flyway migrate`.
+If you need to clear the database out you can use `flyway clean`.
+You will need to manually create the `deployer` database but that should be all the manual effort needed.